Skip to main content

 Step 4: Rejoin the Logger Node to the Cluster

 Once the logger node is successfully running as a learner, it needs to be re-added to the cluster.
-The learner role allows the node to sync logs from the cluster without participating in consensus initially.
+The learner role allows the node to sync logs from the cluster without participating in raft protocol.

 Execute the following commands on the leader node to re-add the logger node as a learner and then upgrade it to a follower: